joesummers90/joesummers90/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning Full-Stack Development on Codecademy
+- 🌱 I’m currently learning Full-Stack Development on Codecademy & have recently completed a Software Development Skills Bootcamp
-- 🔭 I’m currently working on an image generator for my tattoo studio website
+- 🔭 I’m currently working on a portfolio website to display some small personal projects
-- 🤔 I’m looking for help with changing my career into Software Development from Tattooing
+- 🤔 I’m looking for help with changing my career to Software Development

 <!--